The Washington Campus: Mission

-The mission of the Washington Campus is to ensure that executive and business students alike are given the opportunity to better understand the interactions of business, government, and public policy, in order to enhance their effectiveness as organizational leaders.
-With a variety of experiential programs and credit-granting courses, The Washington Campus is a unique organization that plays as essential role in management education.
+The mission of The Washington Campus is to provide executive and business students with opportunities to gain a deeper understanding of the complex interactions among business, government, and public policy, thereby enhancing their effectiveness as organizational leaders.
+Through a diverse range of experiential programs and credit-bearing courses, The Washington Campus plays a unique and essential role in advancing management education.

 In speaking about the Washington Campus program in 2003 at the 25th anniversary dinner for the consortium, Vice President Dick Cheney underscored the importance and value of the Campus, stating that "it exposed future business leaders to the work of government.
 And that exposure, we think, is absolutely vital.
 I think oftentimes when business executives and government officials meet, they often end up talking past each other.
 Neither understands the other very well, sometimes.
 Many business executives don't begin to understand the constraints and pressures that policymakers face when they have to make a decision or evaluate a proposal.
 And for their part, many government officials have never met a payroll, have never run a business, have never had to deal with government regulations on the receiving end.
 They have no concept of what the world of business is really like, and not all of them understand the importance of free markets, low taxes, and creating an environment in which businesses and entrepreneurs can take risk and invest in new technologies, and hire more people.
 That's why the Washington Campus program has been so important.
 They're helping bridge that gap between the world of business and the world of politics.
 Business leaders learn to see the world as Washington policymakers see it, and policymakers often gain a better understanding of the realities of business life.”